 Just a 550 lbs Grizzly Cub!

-Tracy Smothers, thinking that his bear wrestling days were over, recounts the circumstances that got him jostling with yet another bear in Continental Championship Wrestling in 1987.
+Thinking that his bear wrestling days were over, Tracy Smothers recounts the circumstances that got him jostling with yet another bear in Continental Championship Wrestling in 1987.

-“The champion Dutch Mantell was working with ‘Wildcat’ Wendell Cooley, who was chasing the belt and said he’d do anything to get a title match.
+"The champion Dutch Mantell was working with ‘Wildcat’ Wendell Cooley, who was chasing the belt and said he’d do anything to get a title match.
 He then signed a contract without reading it, and Dutch tells him about the bear.
 Wendell had a bad knee, and it got worse.
-I don’t think he wanted to wrestle the bear, but I think he did get hurt legit.”
+I don’t think he wanted to wrestle the bear, but I think he got hurt legitimately."

-So with Dutch Mantell and Robert Fuller booking the match, Tracy Smothers found himself again tussling with a bear, wrestling in Montgomery, Birmingham, and Florence, Alabama.
-He’d wrestle the bear along with a singles and a tag match for three nights in a row.
+So with Dutch Mantell and Robert Fuller booking the match, Tracy Smothers again tussled with a bear, wrestling in Montgomery, Birmingham, and Florence, Alabama.
+He’d wrestle the bear along with a singles and a tag match for three straight nights.

 Gordon Solie (the "Dean" and "Walter Cronkite" of wrestling announcers) did an especially admirable job when calling the match.
 If you shut your eyes and eliminated the word "bear," you’d swear he was calling a match between the NWA World Champion Harley Race and challenger Ric Flair at Starrcade ’83.
 In his patented silky voice, he’d articulate counter holds, falls, and by uttering phrases like, "Although this bear is amicable by nature, once he gets standup competition going, he naturally just wants to wrestle," helped give the match much-needed validity.